 ACIAR welcomes ideas for new projects at any time.
 Initial project ideas should be addressed to the appropriate Research Program Manager (RPM).
 Suggestions may come from individuals, research institutions or government organisations in developing countries or Australia.
 Others can arise from ACIAR-sponsored workshops or from high-level consultations that are held on a three-yearly cycle with our major partner countries.

-A complete set of project templates and guidelines for their use is below:
+Project templates and guidelines for their use are below:

 ACIAR Gender Guidelines for Project Proposals Download